cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/deployment/mdm-deployment/jamf.md

 1. Click **+ New**.
 1. Select *App store app or apps purchased in volume*.
 1. Click **Next**.
-1. In the search box, enter: *1.1.1.1: Faster Internet*.
+1. In the search box, enter: `1.1.1.1: Faster Internet`.
 1. Click **Next**.
 1. Click **Add** in the row for *1.1.1.1: Faster Internet by Cloudflare Inc.*.
 To verify that it is the correct application, [click on this App Store link](https://apps.apple.com/us/app/id1423538627).
 1. Navigate to **Scope**.
-1. Specify the devices in your organization that should receive the application.
+1. Specify the devices in your organization that will receive the application.
 1. Navigate to **App Configuration** and copy/paste the XML from above.
 1. Make sure you modify the default XML values to match your Cloudflare for Teams deployment.
 1. Click **Save**.